 Instead, here’s a rundown of some necessary points to consider in making a decision that fits you.

-1-Can You Study Marketing?
+Can You Study Marketing?

 History is straightforward to study.
 You study events that have already happened and the facts are all clear.

-And older platforms keep updating themselves with new features to adapt to their users, think of IGTV.
+And older platforms keep updating themselves with new features to adapt to their users.
+Think of IGTV.
 Because of this, marketing is constantly evolving faster than textbooks are.

 A marketing degree teaches you fundamental principles you can use on any platform.
 That’s because your users are always going to be humans, therefore, their nature doesn’t evolve too fast.

 Who’s Teaching You?

 Marketing is by far one of the most practical fields of work.
 It’s like engineering and art in a sense that you learn by practicing and doing real work.

 Your teachers are often veterans of the marketing business who know the essentials of industry.
 Even if marketing is quickly evolving they can teach you the essential skills you need to work in marketing.